NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

 e.
 Set Up Individual Modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    ..
-ToDo: all this tips for test settings is ugly.
-Make extra page for test settings, refer to it.

-    ..
-Tip:: All settings indicated in the following workflow and corresponding figures indicate settings for :ref:`production runs <getting_started_production_setup>`.
-Settings suitable for quick :ref:`technical tests <getting_started_test_setup>` that achieve quick, but meaningless results are indicated as tips below.

     In the central panel, double-click on the module to set it up.

     1. **MolPrep**.